Mianzhu, Deyang, Sichuan Sichuan, China Travel Guide

 Symbol of family reunion.

-Use language cards for specific dietary requirements.
+Use translation cards for specific dietary requirements.

 Explore wet markets for fresh ingredients and street food stalls.